John Gourley: Career

-Gourley joined four fellow Wasilla musicians: his best friend Zach Carothers and the three members of band Nice Guy Eddie (Dewey Halpaus, Joe Simon, and Nick Simon), to form punk band Anatomy of a Ghost in 2002.
+Gourley joined four fellow Wasilla musicians: his best friend Zach Carothers and the three members of band Nice Guy Eddie (Dewey Helpaus, Joe Simon, and Nick Simon), to form punk band Anatomy of a Ghost in 2002.
 They toured across the country and released their album Evanesce in October 2003 on Fearless Records.

 In the spring of 2003, Gourley recorded vocals for the song "Motelroom.Grandpiano" with the band Fear Before on their first album, Odd How People Shake.
 The members of Anatomy of a Ghost wanted to pursue their own ideas, however, so the band split up in May 2004.
 Gourley and bassist Carothers formed Portugal.
 The Man.

+Gourley has fronted Portugal.
+The Man since, and is the only continuous member in the band since bassist Zach Carothers departed in 2024.
+His wife, Zoe, has been a member since 2008 as a backing vocalist and percussionist.
+At the 60th Annual Grammy Awards in 2018, the band won the Best Pop Duo/Group Performance Grammy for their song "Feel It Still", which got to number four on the Billboard Hot 100 and topped the Hot Rock & Alternative Songs.

+Personal life

 Gourley and longtime partner and bandmate Zoe Manville have a daughter born in 2011, who is afflicted with a very rare neurodegenerative disease.
-The disease is an extremely rare genetic mutation of the DHDDS gene, which has only been diagnosed in 6 people total worldwide.
+The disease is an extremely rare genetic mutation of the DHDDS gene, which at the time of her diagnoses in 2021 had only around 70 known people diagnosed worldwide.